AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/create-edit-risks-on-projects.md

  <li value="4"> <p>Enter the following information:</p>
   <ul>
    <li><span class="bold">Description</span>: describe the risk.</li>
-   <li><span class="bold">Risk Type</span>: indicate what category the risk falls under.<br>Your <span>Workfront administrator</span> defines the Risk Types available in your environment.
+   <li><span class="bold">Risk Type</span>: indicate what category the risk falls under.<br>Your Workfront administrator defines the Risk Types available in your environment.
 For information about defining Risk Types, see the article <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/edit-create-risk-types.md" class="MCXref xref">Edit and create risk types </a>.<br></li>
    <li><span class="bold">Probability</span>: indicate the probability of the risk occurring as a percentage value.</li>
    <li><span class="bold">Potential Cost</span>: indicate the estimated cost if the risk should occur.</li>
    <li><span class="bold">Mitigation Cost</span>: indicate the cost of the mitigation plan that you must put in place to prevent the risk from occurring.</li>